 Two Small Dog Size Gelcaps equals ONE Medium/Large Dog Size Gelcap.

 If the daily dose is more than one Gelcap, it can be given all at once or divided throughout the day.
-It should be given with a snack or a meal to improve absorption, and, may make it easier to give Ocu-GLO™ to your dog.
+It should be administered at mealtime to improve absorption.

 We also have Ocu-GLO™ Power Blend for dogs and cats.
-You can open up the capsules and sprinkle the powder over the food.
+You can open up the capsules and sprinkle the powder.
 It is much more palatable and easier to take.

 Animal Necessity products are 100% guaranteed.
 Any unopened products may be returned within 30 days after ordering for any reason.